 Name: Gwen Botting

-Here are the 2015 camp offerings at OUB:
+Here are the 2016 camp offerings at OUB Camps:

-Stay for one week or two, or just come for the second week.
 Everything we do at camp for these two weeks is focused on fun and learning that is totally adapted for you!
 Cook and taste your own creations!
 One-on-one cooking lessons with our wonderful staff!
-Create 3D art to share with family and friends!
+Create 3-D art to share with family and friends!
 Learn how to do your own grocery shopping!
 Learn life skills such as doing your own laundry, using public transportation, and much, much more!
 Visit Meijer Gardens, go to a baseball game, movie night, picnic at a park, and singing at the mall!
 Take on a cooking challenge!
-If you are a singer or you play an instrument or you want to learn about the joy of music, join us!
+If you are a singer or you play an instrument or you want to learn about the joy of music join us!
 Get smarter through your fingertips!
 Find out more about what makes the world go round!
 Make great memories with great people!
-What more could you want - join us to experience the Blind Planet!
-For more information on our collaboration with Summer in the City, please call the OUB office at 989.855.2430 or email Gwen Botting at email@example.com.

 Come join the staff of OUB for a fantastic experience, Culinary Camp and Music Camp all rolled into one terrific week!
-Named for long-time camper Matt Clew who passed away last summer who loved both food and music, this camp will explore the great wide world of culinary arts and musical diversity.
+This camp will explore the great wide world of culinary arts and musical diversity.
 You will be able to try your hand at new recipes and skills.
 Come tune your ear and become a better musician as we explore the music scene.
 Of course, there will also be games and challenges and the usual camp stuff like swimming and nature, a talent show, special dinner, and lots of campfire songs.

 Pine Ridge Bible Camp